LiangShang/redis-cache/README.md

 * cache expires on write or last-read
 * thread safe

 But it is single-node management...
+Maybe zookeeper can be used for distributed version

 ## We need 2 metrics to evaluate the performance of this cache